brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Improvement: Global - Added responsive support for gradient background settings.
+* Fix: Image - Resolved an issue wherein the image would overflow in the responsive editor.
+* Fix: Tabs - Resolved an issue wherein the tabs in vertical layouts were only clickable on the title.
 * Fix: Global - Resolved an issue wherein the translated setting panels in some Spectra blocks would cause some Spectra Pro features in those blocks to not work as expected.
 * Fix: Global - Resolved an issue causing a php error for str_replace() for font loading.
 * Fix: Global - Resolved an issue wherein the self-hosted Google Fonts would not work as intended on the multisite's first sub-site setup.
 * Fix: Global - Resolved an issue in which some static and dynamic javascript strings were not translatable.
-* Fix: Tabs - Resolved an issue wherein the tabs in vertical layouts were only clickable on the title.

 = 2.18.0 - Wednesday, 11th December 2024 =
 * Improvement: Table Of Contents - Added a setting to enable collapsible list items.